wadesalazar/open-vds/docs/connection.rst

   - SignedUrl (Possible values: True, Yes, On, False, No, Off.
 Default value: False, No, Off) The Token is the OAuth2 token.

+``sd`` will accept the following keys

+  - sdauthorityurl
+  - sdapikey
+  - sdtoken
+  - loglevel

 ``azureSAS`` will accept the following keys

   - Suffix